 I began playing viola in 4th grade as part of my public school orchestra program in East Aurora, NY.
 By 8th grade a private teacher took me on for classical viola, and a friendly group of self-taught musicians showed me the ropes of bluegrass violin.
 Everything I know about stage presence I learned by playing at monthly bluegrass jam sessions held at a nearby farm.
 There's no better way to learn improvisation than performing in front of a live audience.
 I encourage my students to explore a variety of musical styles.
-I strongly believe that a solid technique applies to all genres and I teach fundamentals the same regardless what type of music a student decides to play.
+I strongly believe that a solid technique applies to all genres.
+I teach fundamentals the same regardless what type of music a student decides to play.

-Since college I've completed four levels of teacher certification through the Suzuki Association of the Americas and have kept current with modern methods, notably Mimi Zweig at Indiana University.
+I've completed four levels of teacher certification through the Suzuki Association of the Americas and have kept current with modern methods, notably Mimi Zweig at Indiana University.
 My teaching has become a blend of traditional and Suzuki approaches.

 In addition to WA state teacher certification, I am a licensed school psychologist and currently serve in this capacity in the Snoqualmie Valley School District.
 Prior to this position I served in the Issaquah School District as a school psychologist and elementary music specialist.